Muniramou99/Carrental-service/README.md

   ```sh
   use any server xampp / wampp
   ```
-  or if already have, log in to the MySQL Server using a user account that has the CREATE DATABASE privilege:
+  or if already have, log in to the MySQL Server using a user account that has the CREATE DATABASE carrentalservice:
   ```sh
    mysql -u root -p
    ```